cooperrc/cooperrc.github.io/_sources/philosophy.md

 open-ended would include a very specific goal, e.g. [make a model of firework](https://cooperrc.github.io/computational-mechanics/projects/03_IVP-project.html), but its up to the individual to choose _how_ and _what_ to report.
-The most open-ended projects as students to [apply Newton's laws to your career](https://cooperrc.github.io/engineering-dynamics/module_05/overview.html) where the goal is to let students build an application that is important to _them_.
+The most open-ended projects ask students to [apply Newton's laws to your career](https://cooperrc.github.io/engineering-dynamics/module_05/overview.html) where the goal is to let students build an application that is important to _them_.